Yash-Ainapure/Yash-Ainapure/README.md

 Ohio!!
 I am Yash Ainapure from Kolhapur,Maharashtra,
-currently studying in 3rd year in Dr.D.Y.Patil College of Engineering and Technology
+currently studying in last year in Dr.D.Y.Patil College of Engineering and Technology
 I am interested specially into Web and Android Development.
 Byee, will see you later.